Taylor Expansions of q−Pochhammer Symbols via the Leverrier–Takeno Method

 Hei-Chi Chan (2011).
 An invitation to q−series: From Jacobi’s triple product identity to Ramanujan’s “most beautiful identity".

-World Scientific, Singapore.
+World Scientific, Singapore.https://books.google.com/books

 Johnson, W.P.
 (2020).
 An Introduction to q−Analysis.
 Am.
 Math.
-Soc., Providence, Rhode Island, USA.
+Soc., Providence, Rhode Island,

 Jacobi, C.G.J.
 (1829).
 Fundamenta Nova Theoriae Functionum Ellipticarum.
-Sumptibus Fratrum Bornträger, Regiomonti.
+Sumptibus Fratrum Bornträger,

 Hirschhorn, M.D.
 (2017).
 The Power of q.
 A Personal Journey.
 Springer, Switzerland.